pafoster/qquiz/README.md

 ```

 # The Learning Scheme
 `qquiz` implements the following (simple) learning scheme based on timestamps.
-When `qquiz` is run, the collection of flashcards is partitioned into three (disjoint) subsets:
+When `qquiz` is run, the collection of flashcards is first partitioned into three (disjoint) subsets:
 * *new*: Flashcards which were never reviewed
 * *due*: Flashcards whose due date is in the past
 * *non-due*: Flashcards whose due date is in the future

-Those flashcards designated as '*new*' and '*due*' are shuffled and reviewed when `qquiz` is run (subject to any user-specified limits, see below).
-Upon review, the new due date for new and downgraded flashcards is 6 hours from the time of review.
-The new due date for upgraded flashcards is 2.0 times the interval between the previous time of review and existing due date.
+Those flashcards designated as '*new*' and '*due*' are shuffled and displayed for review when `qquiz` is run (subject to any user-specified limits, see below).
+Upon review, the new due date for new and downgraded flashcards is set to 6 hours from the time of review.
+The new due date for upgraded flashcards is set to 2.0 times the interval between the previous time of review and existing due date.
 Upon upgrading or downgrading a flashcard, the new due date and most recent time of review are written to the relevant `.qq` file as lines beginning with `d:` and `r:`, respectively.

 # Tutorial
 ## Creating a Flashcard